 All certificate program classes are created and taught by NCH faculty at NCH unless an emergency declaration requires on-line instruction.
 Clinical rotations are completed at hospitals that belong to the Northwest Community EMS System (NWC EMSS) or hold a letter of agreement.
-Field experiences are completed at EMS Provider Agencies that belong to the NWC EMSS.
+Field experiences are completed at EMS Provider Agencies that belong to the NWC EMSS and student progress is facilitated by NCH-approved preceptors.